 My favorite overall recording of this cantata is Herreweghe’s recording from 1998, with Ingeborg Dantz, alto; Mark Padmore, tenor; and Peter Kooij, bass.
 You can find it here on YouTube.
-Please consider supporting the artists by purchasing the album on Amazon.
+Please consider supporting the artists by purchasing the album on Amazon or on iTunes.
 It also includes the stunning Cantata 8 (Herreweghe’s personal favorite!) and the beautiful Cantata 138.

 Please find the German text with English translations of this cantata here, and the score here.

 There are some similarities with last week’s cantata, such as the bass solo that is made up of bits of recitative and bits of chorale melody, but already in the opening chorus a new day is dawning.
 If you read the history of today’s holiday in my post from last year, you know that Candle Mass was a natural time of year to start with something new.